 Steam Deck battery life: games tested

 I’ve added a bunch of games to this list since I first published it, the positive highlights being Counter-Strike: Global Offensive and RimWorld, which broke four and five hours respectively.
 Death Stranding Director’s Cut was back at the lower end of the scale, with only enough time for a handful of Kojima-specification cutscenes.
-Again, feel free to suggest games in the comments, as I’ll be adding more to this list in the near future.

 - Albion Online - 1h 45m